×

 What residency documents or visas did I need if I will be in Bangkok for a while?

 "If you plan to stay in Bangkok for a while, you will need to obtain a Non-Immigrant Visa.
 This visa is typically valid for up to 90 days and can be extended for up to one year.
 You will also need to apply for a work permit if you plan to work in Thailand.
-Additionally, you may need to apply for a residence permit if you plan to stay in Thailand for more than 90 days," said one expat in Bangkok.
+Additionally, you may need to apply for a residence permit if you plan to stay in Thailand for more than 90 days," said one person in Bangkok.

 What cultural blunders should I try to avoid making in Bangkok?